 One of the best areas for families to visit is Sanibel Island.
 This island on the Gulf Coast in Florida has some of the best beaches for shelling in the whole state.
 There are also tons of great places to eat, and easy to get around with just a bike!

 Another great family-friendly beach in Florida is Siesta Key.
-The water is clear, the sand is some of the softest ever and the waves are not big which are perfect for kids.
-Siesta Key has a great town too where you can walk around the various shops and restaurants after a day at the beach.
+The water is clear, the sand is some of the softest ever, and the waves are not big, which is perfect for kids.
+Siesta Key has a great town, too, where you can walk around the various shops and restaurants after a day at the beach.

-In addition to Sanibel Island, and Siesta Key a few more popular areas for great family-friendly beaches on the FL Gulf Coast include Marco Island, Fort Myers, Anna Maria, and Clearwater Beach – the closest west coast beach to Orlando and the theme parks.
+In addition to Sanibel Island and Siesta Key, a few more popular areas for great family-friendly beaches on the FL Gulf Coast include Marco Island, Fort Myers, Anna Maria Island, and Clearwater Beach – the closest west coast beach to Orlando and the theme parks.

 Prince Edward Island, Canada